-The Program offers two valuable alternatives to the traditional criminal justice system: 1) Teen Court
+The Program offers an alternative to the traditional criminal justice system.

-2) Community Accountability Board (CAB).
-Both the Teen Court Program and the CAB utilize a restorative justice approach to rehabilitation.
+The Restorative Community Board (RCB).
+RCB utilizes a restorative justice approach to rehabilitation.
 This approach allows juveniles to focus on repairing the damage caused to the victims, community, family and self.

-The Community Accountability Board process involves an intake appointment with offending youth and their parents/guardians.
-This is followed by a CAB meeting in which the youth meets with adult volunteers and is assigned a contract of items that may include community service, apology letters, research assignments, educational classes, etc and are appropriate consequences to the offense that was committed.
+The RCB process involves an intake appointment with offending youth and their parents/guardians.
+This is followed by a RCB meeting in which the youth meets with adult volunteers and is assigned a contract of items that may include community service, apology letters, research assignments, educational classes, etc and are appropriate consequences to the offense that was committed.
 If the youth completes all contract items within the timeline given, they have successfully completed the diversion process and will not have a juvenile criminal record.